Help Desk

 Spyware and adware are two kinds of malicious programs generally referred to as malware (malicious software).
 These programs are responsible for pop-up advertisements, while some forms are even more destructive and may try to steal your identity and other personal information.
 They often come bundled with questionable applications (like file-sharing software) and run in the background without your knowledge or consent.

-Currently, Mac users are largely unaffected by malware.
-Windows users should install and run weekly scans for Spybot Search and Destroy.
-Another excellent spyware prevention tool is Ad-Aware.
+On personally owned machines users should install anti-malware and run weekly scans.
+An excellent anti-malware prevention tool is Malwarebytes.
 It is free for individual home users to download and use.
-A combination of these tools will detect and remove more spyware than simply relying on just one of them.
+For adware, an ad blocker on your borswers is a good way to provent malicious pop-ups.
+A combination of these tools will detect or remove more spyware than simply relying on just one of them.

 When regularly updated, these programs provide excellent removal of and protection against malware.
 If you think your computer has been infected with a virus or any type of malware, contact CUS immediately (X7525)